Ukraine Latest: Russia Attacks Energy Infrastructure In Ukraine’s Mykolaiv Region

 AI

-In a mid-week overnight attack on Ukraine, launched 56 drones and a missile at infrastructure in the southern region Mykolaiv.
+In a mid-week overnight attack Ukraine, Russian forces launched 56 and a missile at energy infrastructure in the southern region Mykolaiv.

 The attack on Mykolaiv region governor Vitaliy caused some consumers to lose power, but no one was injured.